deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 check for a **regression** model requires both train and test predicted values to be provided via the y_pred_train, y_pred_test arguments.

-For classification tasks, predicted values are not required.
-If not supplied, Deepchecks will assume the predicted class is the class with the highest predicted probability.
+For classification tasks, predicted values are not mandatory.
+If not supplied, deepchecks will assume the predicted class is the class with the highest predicted probability.

 ..
 Note::
     When using pre-computed predictions, if the train dataset shares indices with the test dataset we